 Scarlet to Green is a history of intelligence in the Canadian Army from 1903 to 1963.
 It has been republished in it’s second edition, and is now available for purchase!
-Get your Apple iBook and Google Play formats for just $13.99.
-(Amazon Kindle is coming soon.)
+Get your Amazon Kindle, Apple iBook and Google Play formats for just $13.99.

 “Scarlet to Green was a remarkable work of research and writing for its time….
 Major Elliot’s work has not been superseded by any study equal in scope and depth.
 It stands as a tribute to the founders and practitioners of the military intelligence craft in its first sixty years in the Canadian Army, and remains a major contribution to the study of intelligence in Canada.”From New Foreword by Dr David A. Charters, Professor of Military History (retd) and Senior Fellow at The Gregg Centre for the Study of War and Society, University of New Brunswick